 This is actually a region comprised of several destinations like Cancún, Riviera Maya, Playa del Carmen, Tulum, Bacalar, Mérida, Campeche City, among others.

-The Yucatan Peninsula is one of the safest areas to visit in Mexico.
+The Yucatán Peninsula is one of the safest areas to visit in Mexico.
 The roads are well-connected and in good condition for the most part.
 You can rent a car and tour the region at your own pace.
-Just remember to exercise normal caution and always travel by day.
+Just remember to exercise normal caution and always travel during daylight hours.

 The weather is perfect if you want to escape from the cold.
 It can get hot during the summer, but you will be rewarded with white-sand beaches, beautiful architecture, and delicious food.
 Make sure to include it in your list.

-Summarizing, the safe places to vacation in Mexico are located in the Yucatan Peninsula, central Mexico (Mexico City, Puebla City, Queretaro City, San Miguel de Allende) and Los Cabos in the Baja California Peninsula.
+To summarize, the safe places to vacation in Mexico are located in the Yucatán Peninsula, central Mexico (Mexico City, Puebla City, Querétaro City, San Miguel de Allende), and Los Cabos in the Baja California Peninsula.

 The list above is not exhaustive as we could include more places, but for practical purposes, they are the major safest destinations in Mexico.
 They are in no particular order either, so feel free to visit them all and make a judgment of your own.

 Remember Mexico is a big country, so don’t think what you see or hear on the news happens nationwide.
-There are safe places and it’s my duty to let you know about them.
+There are safe places and I have to let you know about them.

 As always, feel free to leave your comments, opinions, or questions below.
 I will make sure to get back to you as soon as possible.
 See you soon!